1000 East University Avenue

 Laramie, WY 82071

-A: The UW College of Business, in cooperation with the University’s School of Energy Resources, is launching two new optional energy management degree programs in conjunction with its General MBA program:
+A: The UW College of Business, in cooperation with the University’s School of Energy Resources, is launching a new optional energy management degree program in conjunction with its General MBA program.
+This comprehensive 21-month MBA program includes two semesters of energy management courses and an energy-focused summer experiential project.

 A: No, the energy MBA emphasis will enhance, rather than supplant, the general management MBA program.
-The Energy Management Concentration option will be available to General MBA students as part of the curriculum during their final academic semester.
-The more comprehensive Energy Management MBA in Energy Management degree will include not only the energy-related electives in the second Fall semester of the General MBA program, but also an energy-focused summer experiential project and a second Spring semester of MBA-level, energy-oriented business courses.
-Both groups of students will also benefit from a program-long series of on-campus “‘energy seminars” to be presented by invited leaders and experts in their fields.
+The Energy Management MBA will include not only the energy-related electives in the second Fall semester of the General MBA program, but also an energy-focused summer experiential project and a second Spring semester of MBA-level, energy-oriented business courses.
+Students will also benefit from a program-long series of on-campus “‘energy seminars” to be presented by invited leaders and experts in their fields.

 A: “Energy” in the context of the UW MBA energy programs refers to both traditional hydrocarbon energy businesses (e.g., coal, oil and natural gas), the power generation industry, as well as to alternative energy (e.g., renewables, nuclear and cogeneration).
 The programs will address the total industry-specific value chains including extraction and production, processing and conversion, and marketing and delivery in each industry segment.